beagreatengineer/how-to-develop-perfect-crud/EN.md

 * JSON Web Tokens (a bit more complex)

 **Authorization** - granting a particular user the rights for performing specific actions.
-For instance: a user who has been banned by admin cannot post comments (even though they have been successfully authenticated).
+For instance: a user who was banned by admin cannot post comments (even though they have been successfully authenticated).

 Some examples of libraries:
 - [Pundit for Ruby](https://github.com/varvet/pundit)